UkoeHB/cobweb_book/books/src/cob_marker.md

 }
 ```
 We don't need the arguments in this case so we can ignore them.
-now lets remove `insert code` and register the component type.
+now let's remove `insert code` and register the component type.

 ```rs
 use bevy::prelude::*;